HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 ## How websites give you a privacy choice: Privacy preference signals

 In light of the recent introduction of privacy regulations, such as the [GDPR](https://ec.europa.eu/info/law/law-topic/data-protection/data-protection-eu) in Europe, [CCPA](https://www.oag.ca.gov/privacy/ccpa) in California, <a hreflang="pt-br" href="https://www.gov.br/cidadania/pt-br/acesso-a-informacao/lgpd">LGPD</a> in Brazil, the [PDP Bill](https://www.meity.gov.in/data-protection-framework) in India, and more, websites are required to obtain explicit user consent about the collection of personal data for any non-essential features such as marketing and analytics.

-Therefore, websites turned to the use of cookie consent banners, privacy policies and other mechanisms to inform users about data sites process, and give them a choice.
+Therefore, websites turned to the use of cookie consent banners, privacy policies and other mechanisms (which have [evolved over time](https://sciendo.com/article/10.2478/popets-2021-0069)) to inform users about what data these sites process, and give them a choice.
 In this section, we look at the prevalence of such tools.

 ### Consent Management Platforms